nixxphi/Learnable-task2/README.md

 • Deconstruct: Git temporarily "detaches" your commits from your current branch.
 • Reconstruct: It then applies your commits sequentially onto the new base branch you specify, creating a clean, linear history.
 *The command*: git rebase <base-branch>.

+######Cherry picking:
+Imagine your code is like a cherry orchard.
+Each commit is a ripe cherry, and you want to pick some specific ones (fixes, features) and add them to another branch (basket) without taking the whole tree (all the other commits).
+That's what git cherry-pick does!

+_Here's how it works_:

+• Identify the cherry: You choose the specific commit (by its unique ID) you want to pick.
+• Pick and transplant: Git extracts that commit and applies its changes to your current branch.

+_Key Points_:

+• Independent changes: Cherry-picking doesn't merge branches, it just copies the commit's changes.
+• Potential conflicts: If the changes clash with your current branch, you might need to resolve conflicts manually.
+• Careful history: Cherry-picking rewrites history slightly, so its to be used strategically on private branches.

+_The command_: git cherry-pick <commit-ID>